 Queen Elizabeth II Diamond Jubilee Scholarship

-The Queen Elizabeth II Diamond Jubilee Scholarship (QES) allows you to complete a paid internship at an organization in a commonwealth country that focuses on social impact, literacy, scientific research, education, or Indigenous advocacy.
+The Queen Elizabeth II Diamond Jubilee Scholarship (QES) allows you to complete a paid internship at an organization in a commonwealth country that focuses on social impact, literacy, scientific research, education or Indigenous advocacy.

 Undergraduate or graduate students are welcome to apply, and must be Canadian Citizens or Permanent Residents to be eligible.
 Students must complete the 90-day internship or graduate scholarship to be eligible for funding.
-The following basic requirements must be met:

 - Once accepted, applicants must work, study or conduct research on a full-time basis at the partner institution

 Students who are in their second year of undergraduate studies are welcome to apply.
 Applicants who are not part of a practicum program must complete a course for the duration of their QE Internship.
 The course must be a directed studies course.